open-contracting/infrastructure/docs/cost/ids/sustainability.md

 - `.address` to the address of the meeting
 - `.numberOfparticipants` to the number of people that participated in the meeting

 3. Publish the meeting minutes.
-Add a document, set its `.documentType` to 'minutes.consultationMeeting' and its `.url` to the URL at which the meeting minutes are available.
+[Add a project document](../common.md#add-a-project-document), set its `.documentType` to 'minutes.consultationMeeting'.
 ```json
 {
   "social": {